edge-trial/Support/ReadMe_v1.md

 ![Run Notebook File](/_images/run_nb.png)

-Alternatively, you can choose to click `Play` button (right-directional triangle) visible
+Alternatively, you can choose to click `Play` button visible on the top menu of the Notebook file.

 ![Run Notebook File](/_images/playnb.png)